asimons04/tesseract/README.md

 ### UI
 #### General
 - [ ] Fix white on grey `<option>` values in theme selection menu (Chrome/ium only).
-- [ ] Move post action buttons to top (in line with community and OP info)
 - [ ] Implement a `/legal` page to render the value returned from the API
 - [ ] Implement a public `/instances` page to render the linked, blocked, and allowed instances
-- [ ] Bug: NSFW blur in feed is broken

 #### Vote Buttons